janicemv/todays-laundry/README.md

 - Toggle checkbox
 - Delete button
 - Save to local storage - so your list is kept even if you refresh the page.

+## Ideas for the future

+- Add date/timestamp
+- Add categories
+- Move position of tasks
+- Sync to other devices